Enos Wall Mansion

 Residential building in Salt Lake City, Utah, U.S.

 The Enos Wall Mansion, at 411 East South Temple, in Salt Lake City, Utah, was built in 1905.
 It was designed by Richard K.A.
 Kletting.
 It was listed on the National Register of Historic Places as a contributing building in the South Temple Historic District.

 It serves as the Thomas S. Monson Center of the University of Utah.
+Previously it was the home of Ensign College from 1962 to 2006.